rackerlabs/technical-blog/_posts/2015-01-27-using-docker-machine-to-deploy-your-docker-containers-on-rackspace.md

 ### Install

-Docker Machine has not yet been released, which means you have to download the machine binary from [https://github.com/docker/machine/releases](https://github.com/docker/machine/releases).
-There aren't any dependencies to install, so you can just rename it to docker-machine and place it into your path somewhere.
+Docker Machine has not yet been released, which means you have to download the `docker-machine` binary from [https://github.com/docker/machine/releases](https://github.com/docker/machine/releases).
+There aren't any dependencies to install, so you can just rename it to `docker-machine` and place it into your path somewhere.

 ### Credentials